Graphegon/CoinBLAS/README.md

 storing the rows and columns of matrices *in the same immutable order*.
-For the purposes of CoinBLAS, this order is called "Blocktime", not to be confused with the concept of how long it takes for the network to produce new blocks.
+For the purposes of CoinBLAS, this order is called "Blocktime", not to be confused with the concept of how long it takes for the network to produce new blocks often referred to as Block Time, which isn't very interesting in this context so I'm repurposing the word.

 Matrices are two dimensional and typically have dimensions denoted by "M by N".
 Each value has an row and column index into the matrix